 Happy New Year to the myFICO Forums Community!

-Can you believe we’re entering our seventh year of the myFICO Fitness Challenge?
+Can you believe we’re entering our EIGHTH year of the myFICO Fitness Challenge?
 If you have financial goals, the myFICO Fitness Challenge is the place for you!

 What is the myFICO Fitness Challenge?

 To take part in the myFICO Fitness Challenge, simply post an introductory note and state your financial goals for the coming year.
 Are you hoping to raise your FICO Score?
 Buy your first home?
 A new car?
 Get that coveted rewards card?
 Tell us about what you hope to achieve, and what reaching those financial goals will mean to you.
 As the year progresses, check back here to report on your progress, talk about hurdles you encounter, or simply reach out for support and encouragement from your fellow Fitness Challengers.

 To help you stay on track we encourage you to stop by for monthly check-ins.
 On the first day of each month, myFICO will post a monthly check-in thread for you to talk about your progress, successes, speedbumps, etc. Participation in these monthly check-ins is optional - but encouraged!

 If you’re new to the myFICO Fitness Challenge, then welcome!
 To begin, set up your official MyFICO Siggy signature on your Profile page (Go to My Settings=>Personal Profile=>Personal Information).
 Then just reply to this topic, telling us a little about your financial situation, your goals, and how you plan to achieve them during the coming year.

 Welcome back!
 Please be sure to update your myFICO Fitness Challenge signature so it directs to the current challenge.
 You can also tell us about your results in MyFICO Fitness Wrap Up 2016!

 I’m a returning Challenge member.
 I originally joined challenge in 4/2014, but I keep meeting a surpassing my goals.